- What is SEER?

 If you have a furnace that is about 20 years old or older, its AFUE is probably around 60% at the present moment- which means that for every dollar you are paying to heat your home, only 60 cents is used towards actually heating your home.
 The other 40 cents is absolutely wasted.

-An HVAC unit is a machine that requires periodic maintenance as any another machine.
-For example, your car needs oil changes, recharge batteries to keep running, in the same way, a furnace and air conditioner need this maintenance to run efficiency and efficiently.
-Annual maintenance is essential to avoid emergency repairs and ensure the HVAC unit operates at peak energy efficiency.
+An HVAC unit is a machine that requires periodic maintenance just as any other machine would.
+For example, your car needs periodic oil changes, batteries recharged, etc to keep running.
+In the same way, a furnace and air conditioner unit need maintenance to run efficiency and effectively.
+Annual maintenance is essential to avoid emergency repairs that are often costly to a homeowner.

 In most parts of Canada, it will be more expensive to heat with an electric furnace than one using oil or gas.
 An exception would be if you heat primarily with a wood stove and use the furnace only infrequently as backup.
 In this case, the low cost and low maintenance requirements of an electric furnace may be a major advantage.
 Deciding between oil and gas furnaces is a matter of choice.
 Make the calculation to see if it is significantly cheaper to use one fuel or another based on current prices in your area.
 Oil furnaces require a tank and usually a chimney.
 There may be additional costs for chimney modification or oil storage tanks when purchasing an oil furnace.
 Some home insurance companies require periodic oil tank replacements.
 Check if a new gas furnace would also require relining the chimney.
 Consult with your contractor and make sure that these costs are included in your estimates.